Sparse Bayesian vector autoregressions in huge dimensions: Empirical forecasting application

 \section{Empirical forecasting application}

-In Section~\ref{sec:data} we first summarize the data set adopted and outline specification choices made.
+In Section~\ref{sec:data} we first summarize the data set adopted and present the model specification choices made.
 The section that follows (Section~\ref{sec:results}) estimates a simple one factor model to outline the virtues of our proposed framework.
 Section~\ref{sec:forecast} presents the main findings of our forecasting exercise and discusses the choice of the number of factors used for modeling the error covariance structure.